 It can be incredibly frustrating to lug a heavy ice chest around.
 If you’re traveling far, you have other things to worry about than schlepping yours from the car to the campsite.
-Depending on your outdoors adventure, there are many different types of coolers that can help you avoid this difficult scenario.
+Depending on your outdoor adventure, there are many different types of coolers that can help you avoid this difficult scenario.

-Best Backpack Cooler: TOURIT Cooler Backpack
+Best backpack: TOURIT Cooler Backpack

-This cooler bag comes in six colors, has a stylish design and promises comfort on your back and shoulders with it’s padded and adjustable straps.
-This backpack keeps food and drinks chilled for up to 16 hours (freeze packs are needed, though), is durable and leak-resistant, and it’s ventilated exterior material ensures that your clothes won’t get wet by condensation during your adventure.
+This cooler bag comes in six colors, has a stylish design, and promises comfort on your back and shoulders with its padded and adjustable straps.
+This backpack keeps food and drinks chilled for up to 16 hours (freeze packs are needed, though), is durable and leak-resistant, and its ventilated exterior material ensures that your clothes won’t get wet by condensation during your adventure.
 It has multiple compartments perfect for organization: one main storage compartment for all your provisions, two front zipper pockets, two bottle holders, a mesh pocket on the strap, and even a bottle opener.

 ROVR PRODUCTS EST. 2016

-Best Budget-Friendly Cooler: Coleman Xtreme 5 Cooler
+Best budget: Coleman Xtreme 5 Cooler

 This Coleman cooler features Xtreme technology, including an insulated lid and extra wall insulation, and holds up to 100 cans.
 The closed lid features 4 slots to rest your drinks without spilling, and is perfect to squat down on—it holds up to 250 pounds!
-It’s EZ-clean lid and comfortable handles make this a perfect choice for a no-frills ice chest that will get the job done without breaking the bank.
+Its EZ-clean lid and comfortable handles make this a perfect choice for a no-frills ice chest that will get the job done without breaking the bank.

-What are the top 5 coolers?
+Q: What are the top 5 coolers?

 While ranking favorite coolers is a subjective task dependent on a number of factors, the five coolers listed in this article (YETI Tundra 65 Cooler, Polar Bear Coolers 24 Pack, TOURIT Cooler Backpack, RovR Wheeled Camping Rolling Cooler, & Coleman Xtreme 5 Cooler) are solid choices.

-Which cooler keeps ice the longest?
+Q: Which cooler keeps ice the longest?